astronomer/docs/learn/airflow-openai.md

 ## Why use Airflow with OpenAI?

 OpenAI offers a variety of powerful model endpoints for different tasks like text or image generation, vector embeddings or translation tasks.
-These models are used in countless applications, both user-facing, such as chatbots and internal for example providing insight into internal knowledge base content.
+These models are used in countless applications, both user-facing, such as chatbots, and internal, for example providing insight into internal knowledge base content.

 Integrating OpenAI with Airflow into one end-to-end machine learning pipeline allows you to:

 - Use Airflow's [data-driven scheduling](airflow-datasets.md) to run operations using OpenAI model endpoints based on upstream events in your data ecosystem, such as when new user input is ingested or a new dataset is available.
 - Send several requests to a model endpoint in parallel based on upstream events in your data ecosystem or user input via [Airflow params](airflow-params.md).
 - Add Airflow features like [retries](rerunning-dags.md#automatically-retry-tasks) and [alerts](error-notifications-in-airflow.md) to your OpenAI operations.
+For example for handling or monitoring service outages.
 - Use Airflow to orchestrate the creation of vector embeddings using OpenAI models, which is especially useful for very large datasets that cannot be processed automatically by vector databases.

 ## Time to complete